Instruct-NeuralTalker: Editing Audio-Driven Talking Radiance Fields with Instructions: Introduction

 \section{Introduction}

 Audio-driven talking face generation has been a long-standing task in computer vision and graphics, with widespread applications in digital humans, VR/AR, 3D telepresence, and virtual video conferencing.
-Recent methods \cite{Guo2021ADNeRFAD, Tang2022RealtimeNR} have made significant progress in achieving photorealistic and controllable talking face generation based on Neural Radiance Fields (NeRF) \cite{mildenhall2020nerf}.
+Recent methods \cite{Guo2021ADNeRFAD, Tang2022RealtimeNR} have made significant progress in achieving photorealistic and controllable talking face generation based on Neural Radiance Fields (NeRFs) \cite{mildenhall2020nerf}.
 By constructing an implicit 3D face model, their approaches allow impressive editing capabilities such as novel view synthesis and background replacement.
-However, achieving advanced editing tasks like semantic manipulation and style transfer on implicit representations still remain challenging and underexplored.
-Encouraged by the success of recent large language models (LLMs) such as ChatGPT, we propose the first interactive framework for semantically editing Talking Radiance Fields (TRF) with textual instructions, enabling highly personalized talking face generation.
+However, achieving advanced editing tasks like semantic manipulation and style transfer on implicit representations remains challenging.

-We take inspiration from the recent instruction-based NeRF-editing method Instruct-NeRF2NeRF (in2n) \cite{Haque2023InstructNeRF2NeRFE3}.
-It introduces a novel approach to edit NeRFs by manipulating training datasets during optimization.
-By incorporating a conditional diffusion model InstructPix2Pix (ip2p) \cite{Brooks2022InstructPix2PixLT}, in2n achieves impressive results in editing 3D scenes with text instructions.
-Nevertheless, their approach only focuses on static scenes.
-We extend this instruction-based NeRF editing method to dynamic neural radiance fields for editing TRF and synthesizing high-quality personalized talking faces in real-time.
+Some methods \cite{Huang2022StylizedNeRFC3, NguyenPhuoc2022SNeRFSN, Zhang2022ARFAR} introduce image stylization methods into NeRFs editing.
+They usually take a reference image as condition to stylize the global scene appearance of the 3D content.
+ClipNeRF \cite{Wang2021CLIPNeRFTD} and NeRF-Art \cite{Wang2022NeRFArtTN} extend image conditions to text prompt by leveraging pre-trained visual language models like CLIP \cite{Radford2021LearningTV}.
+More recently, Instruct-NeRF2NeRF (in2n) \cite{Haque2023InstructNeRF2NeRFE3} achieves impressive instruction-based editing by incorporating a diffusion model InstructPix2Pix (ip2p) \cite{Brooks2022InstructPix2PixLT}.
+Nevertheless, all these methods focus on static scenes and have not been fully explored in dynamic scenarios.
+In this work, we propose the first interactive framework, Instruct-NeuralTalker, for semantically editing dynamic Talking Radiance Fields (TRFs) with human instructions, which enables highly personalized talking face generation.